PhatherJean/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Explain how you took advantage of Java's Object Oriented approach to solve the sprint challenge.

+   With clear stucture of the data I was able to move the data seaminglessly between each class and interger

 2. Explain how you connected your solution to a database, including what code was necessary for this task.

+   In the resource package inside the app property passing in the spring datasource to always be initialized

 3. Explain the advantages of the project structure (packages) you used.

+   Able to retrieve as well as manipulate the data all in the same class by calling the setter or getter to complete the process,

 4. Explain the differences between Abstract Classes and Interfaces, including how they are used in your application?

+   Interfaces are able implement other interfaces as well as extend a abstract class.
+   Abstract classes only show what is needed to get the process done and it can extend classes the info that is avail to share.

 ## Instructions

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project
+- [x] Create a forked copy of this project
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!)
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!)
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Start with the provided piggybank application
+- [x] Start with the provided piggybank application
-- [ ] Push commits: `git push -u origin <firstName-lastName>`
+- [x] Push commits: `git push -u origin <firstName-lastName>`
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly

 #### Video on How to Set Up Your Project